wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-monitor.md

 9. In the service bar at the far left, click **Management Services**.
 10. Click **Add Rule** at the bottom.
 11. In **Service Type**, select **Web App**, then select the web app for which you configured endpoint monitoring earlier.
 Click **Next**.
 12. In **Metric**, you can now select additional metrics for the endpoint you configured.
-For example: **Response Time (homepage/US: IL-Chicago)**.
+For example: **Response Time (homepage/US: IL-Shanghai)**.
 Select the Response Time metric and type 3 in **Threshold Value** to specify a 3-second threshold.
 13. Select **Send an email to the service administrator and co-administrators**.
 Click **Complete**.

 	Azure will now actively monitor the endpoint and send an email alert when it takes more than 3 seconds to reply.